KILTprotocol/docs/docs/chain/collator.md

   SS58 Address:     4srC1aowD94H9UH9xsnfv7XV6oHU6dhCymKYZHWKsdddaP29
 ```

-The name of the file must be the public key prepended with `61757261` (hex representation of `aura`) and the content has to be the private key.
+The name of the file must be the *public* key prepended with `61757261` (HEX representation of `aura`) and without the `0x` prefix, while the content of the file has to be the secret phrase.

 ![](/img/chain/session-key-file.png)

-Path in the root chain folder `./keystores/61757261da3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010`
+For instance, with the keypair generated in the example, the session key file would be stored at the path `./keystores/61757261da3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010`.

 </TabItem>
 </Tabs>

-The collator has a session key by following the previous steps.
-The collator must then make an extrinsic by signing and submitting a transaction before the collator can begin collating on the network.
-Visit the [polkadot apps and connect to the peregrine network](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io#/explorer) (websocket address: `wss://peregrine.kilt.io`).
+Once a new session key is generated, the collator must then link that key to its own account in order to receive rewards for producing new blocks.
+This operation is performed by submitting a signed extrinsic to the blockchain.
+For spiritnet, the endpoint is [wss://spiritnet.kilt.io](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fspiritnet.kilt.io#/explorer), while for peregrine is [wss://peregrine.kilt.io](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io#/explorer).

 `Developer -> Extrinsics -> Submission`

-1. Using the selected account: Select the Collator Account
+1. Select the collator's KILT address as the extrinsic submitter (the *using the selected account* field)
-2. Submit the following extrinsic: session -> setKeys(keys, proof)
+2. Submit the following extrinsic: `session -> setKeys(keys, proof)`
-3. Insert the key which was generated in the step "Generate Session Keys"
+    - `keys` -> the public session key (`0xda3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010` in the example above)

-The proof of the `setKeys` is not used currently and can be set to `0x00`.
+    - `proof` -> the proof of ownership.
+It can be set to `0x00`

-The Collator Account binds to the node.

 ![](/img/chain/session-setKeys.png)

+Once the extrinsic is executed, the collator has linked the new session key to its account and can start receiving rewards for producing new blocks.

 :::info